LSEG-API-Samples/Example.MessengerChatBot.Python/README.md

 ## <a id="running-rest"></a>Running the REST API demo application
 1. Unzip or download the tutorial project folder into a directory of your choice
+2. Open a command prompt or console and go to folder *src*.
-2. Run ```$> pip install -r rest-requestments.txt``` command in a console to install all the dependencies libraries.
+3. Run ```$> pip install -r rest-requirements.txt``` command in a console to install all the dependencies libraries.
-3. Open the *chatBotAPIPythonREST.py** demo application source code with your editor and input the following parameters
+4. Open the *chatBotAPIPythonREST.py** demo application source code with your editor and input the following parameters
     - ```app_key```: Your AppKey
     - ```bot_username```: Your Bot username
     - ```bot_password```: Your Bot password
-    - ```recipient_email``` : Your assoicate Eikon messenger email address
+    - ```recipient_email``` : Your assoicate Messenger email address
-4. Open a command prompt and folder *src* and run the demo application with the following command.
+5. Open a command prompt and folder *src* and run the demo application with the following command.
     ```
     $>python chatBotAPIPythonREST.py
     ```
-5. The application then authenticates with [RDP](https://developers.refinitiv.com/refinitiv-data-platform) Authentication service and sends a 1-1 message to your assoicate Eikon message email address.
+6. The application then authenticates with [RDP](https://developers.refinitiv.com/refinitiv-data-platform) Authentication service and sends a 1-1 message to your assoicate Eikon message email address.
     ```
     Getting RDP Authentication Token